laplace-live/fulfiller/README.md

 4. **Order Details**: For each shipped order, fetches detailed information including tracking
 5. **Shopify Order Lookup**: Each provider extracts the Shopify order number using its own logic
 6. **Smart Fulfillment**: Only fulfills items assigned to the provider's specific warehouse locations
-7. **Duplicate Prevention**: Records fulfilled orders in SQLite database with provider context
+7. **Duplicate Prevention**: Records fulfilled orders in Turso database with provider context

 ## Database

-The service uses SQLite with Drizzle ORM (`fulfillments.db`) to track fulfilled orders across all providers:
+The service uses Turso (distributed SQLite) with Drizzle ORM to track fulfilled orders across all providers:

 **Schema**: